What, Why, Who

 What information does ASU collect as part of the daily health check?

-The daily health check requires each individual to submit information about when they plan to be on campus, and, if they will be on site, what their temperature is and whether they are experiencing signs or symptoms of COVID-19 (e.g., fever, cough, shortness of breath, loss of smell, etc.)
+The daily health check inquires about when an individual plans to be on campus, and, if they will be on site, what their temperature is and whether they are experiencing signs or symptoms of COVID-19 (e.g., fever, cough, shortness of breath, loss of smell, etc.)

 What happens to the information I submit to the health check?